 Over the past decades, design has moved from a practice aimed at designing things, to one that contributes to addressing today’s complex societal challenges.
 One of the ways in which design is adapting to the domain of complex societal challenges is the way in which its practices have evolved to become increasingly systemic.
 This includes designers building a deep understanding of the complexity and wickedness of problems and societal systems, as well as the development of new practices to design for these systems.
 Many of these scholars have argued how design practices can be enriched through systems thinking theories and practices.
 The field that bridges design and systems thinking is often called ‘systemic design’ (Sevaldson and Jones 2019).
 The focus of systems and complexity thinking traditionally has been on analysing and understanding the behaviour of societal phenomena through a complex systems lens.
 Design practice has been recognised as an opportunity to not just analyse such systems, but also design for or intervene in such systems to achieve positive societal impact (Ackoff 2004, Banathy 1996).
+For an elaborate explanation of what systemic design is and is not, see this blog post on Medium.

 Systemic design is a field that is quickly growing.
 Many design schools have started to adopt strategies focused on systemic design education, including our own faculty of Industrial Design Engineering at TU Delft.
 In addition, many design professionals have started to adopt systems and complexity perspectives in their work, in a response to increasing work opportunities in the public and social sector to tackle complex societal challenges.
 As a consequence, there is high demand for knowledge that spans design and systems thinking towards tackling societal challenges.